ggonnella/textformats/manuals/TF-Spec_language.md

 internal separator must be different from the elements separator given under `splitted_by` and the two strings shall not contain each other.
 The internal separator cannot be contained in the tagnames and in the typecodes, because it is used to split them from the rest of the text.
-However, the textual representations of the tag values can contain the internal separator.
+However, the string representations of the tag values can contain the internal separator.
 The elements separator cannot be present in tagnames, typecodes or values.